Ticks (film): Plot

-Panic is attacked by a tick.
-He pulls most of it off, but its head burrows inside him.
-Kelly and Melissa discover Sheriff Parker's corpse.
-Didi finds Jarvis, who has amputated his legs and had ticks burrow inside him.
+In the woods, Darrel is attacked by a tick.
+He pulls most of it off, but the head burrows deeper inside him and he begins to hallucinate.

+While fishing, Kelly and Melissa discover Sheriff Parker's corpse in the pond.
+Elsewhere, while looking for a place to have sex with Rome, Didi finds Jarvis, who has amputated his legs and had ticks burrow inside him.
 Jarvis is caught in another trap and his face explodes.

-Panic stumbles onto Sir and Jerry's farm, and Sir shoots Panic, but causes a tank to explode.
+In the woods, Darrel, hallucinating, stumbles onto Sir and Jerry's competing marijuana farm, and a confrontation results in Sir shooting Darrel and setting off a large wildfire.